-Concerning antihypertensive treatment, less patients were treated with ACEI, around 33.3%, as compared to an earlier report showing 46.2% usage in 2006 and 36.2% in 2011 respectively.
+Concerning antihypertensive treatment, less patients were treated with ACEI (33.3%), as compared to an earlier report showing 46.2% usage in 2006 and 36.2% in 2011, respectively.
 As for ARB, 50% were on this medication, and this was the same in the year 2011.
-The pattern of antihypertensive treatment among type 2 diabetes patients were looked at in 9975 patients, obtained from an outpatient medical center of the Department of Veterans Affairs, and it was found that over 60% of patients were receiving ACEI or ARB[21].
-Another study was conducted in the rural southeastern Australia, including a total of 449 patients, with hypertension and diabetes, and 39% of those patients were taking ACEI, and another 39% of patients were taking ARB[22].
+The pattern of antihypertensive treatment among type 2 diabetes patients were looked at in 9,975 patients obtained from an outpatient medical center of the Department of Veterans Affairs, and it was found that over 60% of patients were receiving ACEI or ARB[21].
+Another study was conducted in the rural southeastern Australia, including a total of 449 patients with hypertension and diabetes, and 39% of those patients were taking ACEI, while another 39% were taking ARB[22].

-Despite clinical practice guidelines recommending the use of antiplatelet therapy in patients with diabetes, the use of anti-platelets therapy in our study was shown to have decreased from 2006 to 2013, from 60.6% to 42.4% in year 2013.
-In another study done, in a cohort of primary care patients with type 1 or type 2 diabetes, which was part of a larger project, the Vermont Diabetes Information System, the prevalence of antiplatelet use was found to be 54%[23].
+Despite clinical practice guidelines recommending the use of antiplatelet therapy in patients with diabetes, the use of anti-platelets therapy in our study was shown to have decreased from 2006 to 2013, from 60.6% to 42.4% in the year 2013.
+In another study, in a cohort of primary care patients with type 1 or type 2 diabetes, which was part of a larger project called the Vermont Diabetes Information System, the prevalence of antiplatelet use was found to be 54%[23].

-The same applies to lipid control, where 68% of our patients had dyslipidemia and around 40% only had LDL < 100 mg/dL, despite having 86.5% of patients on statin therapy.
-This shows that patients need more proper care, and physicians need to follow diabetes guidelines, so as to have a larger number of patients who have appropriate treatment of their diabetes, hypertension and will better lipid control.
-Our results are better than another study done which showed that diabetic dyslipidemia participants were being treated less often with lipid-lowering therapy[24].
+The same applies to lipid control, where 68% of our patients had dyslipidemia, and around 40% only had LDL < 100 mg/dL despite having 86.5% of patients on statin therapy.
+This shows that patients need more proper care, and physicians need to follow diabetes guidelines so as to have a larger number of patients who have appropriate treatment of their diabetes, hypertension and lipid control.
+Our results are better than another study done, which showed that diabetic dyslipidemia participants were being treated less often with lipid-lowering therapy[24].

 Conclusion

-In conclusion, the Wave 6 results of the IDMPS study does reveal a promising improvement in the management of diabetes mellitus; however not enough patients are actually achieving the target glycemic control.
+In conclusion, the Wave 6 results of the IDMPS study does reveal a promising improvement in the management of diabetes mellitus; however, not enough patients are actually achieving the target glycemic control.
 Thus, a national effort is needed in order to have a more appropriate control of diabetes, hypertension and lipids.
-Screening of diabetes related complications is improving but at a slow rate.
-Treating physicians are becoming more aware of the necessity of screening for complications but despite all their efforts, the glycemic and metabolic control of the Lebanese type 2 diabetes population is still not sufficient.
-There should be more emphasis on educating the population about the importance of lifestyle modifications and obesity control, which will eventually help to improve type 2 diabetic patients’ outcomes.
+Screening of diabetes-related complications is improving, but at a slow rate.
+Treating physicians are becoming more aware of the necessity of screening for complications, but despite all their efforts, the glycemic and metabolic control of the Lebanese type 2 diabetes population is still not sufficient.
+There should be more emphasis on educating the population about the importance of lifestyle modifications and obesity control, which will eventually help to improve type 2 diabetic patient outcomes.

 ARTICLE HIGHLIGHTS